 Food poisoning happens when you eat food that is contaminated with toxins produced by fungi or bacteria, such as salmonella or E. coli.
-This type of condition is not usually serious and most people get better after a few days, but it can cause very uncomfortable symptoms like frequent vomiting, nausea, headache, diarrhea, extreme fatigue, and weakness.
+Although, this type of condition is not usually serious and most people get better after a few days, it can cause very uncomfortable symptoms like frequent vomiting, nausea, headache, diarrhea, extreme fatigue, and weakness.

-Normally people with food poisoning recover at home and don't need any type of special treatment.
-It is only recommended to get some rest and keep the body well hydrated, since diarrhea and vomiting can cause a great loss of water.
+Normally people with food poisoning recover at home and don't require any type of special treatment.
+Generally, plenty of rest and if fluid is recommended for recovery, as diarrhea and vomiting can lead you to dehydration.

 - General malaise;

 - Stomach aches.

 In more serious cases, it's also possible to present with other types of symptoms, such as dry mouth, excessive thirst, earache, and dizziness.
 If you notice any of these symptoms or if symptoms do not improve after 2-3 days, you should see your doctor to rule out other conditions, and to initiate treatment as necessary.

 Pregnant women, elderly people and children should always consult the doctor as soon as the first symptoms appear, as they are more prone to complications and generally present with more serious symptoms.

 Food poisoning symptoms can be managed at home without the need for any type of specific medication.
 You are advised to increase your fluid intake with water, tea or strained natural juices, and to adopt a low-fat, low-fiber diet.
 You should maintain these while you have symptoms and a few days after they disappear.

 However, if symptoms are very severe, or if they gradually start to worsen, you should see your doctor to assess whether you require treatment with medication like antibiotics.

 What to eat